 The sensor on the parathyroid gland cell that detects changes in the ECF calcium concentration is a G-protein coupled receptor that is a calcium receptor.
 When ECF calcium is high, calcium binds to the receptor and this inhibits PTH secretion.
 When ECF calcium is low, the receptor is unbound and so there is no inhibition, and PTH secretion occurs.

-Drugs that bind to the calcium receptor could be used to treat disorders of parathyroid hormone secretion.
+Drugs that bind to the calcium receptor are used to treat disorders of parathyroid hormone secretion.
 Drugs that mimic the effect of calcium at the calcium receptor are referred to as calcimimetics.
 The drug cinacalcet is a calcimimetic that has been approved to treat certain types of hyperparathyroidism.